 If you know that you want to transfer to a university upon starting at a community college, you can plan ahead.
 Take and schedule courses at your college that you know will transfer to the university you desire to attend later on.

-An article by Jeremy Hyman and Lynn Jacobs from U.S. News says that the earlier you start to prepare for transferring to a university, the better off you will be.
+Jeremy Hyman and Lynn Jacobs from U.S. News say that the earlier you start to prepare for transferring to a university, the better off you will be.

 You can also connect with an admissions counselor or academic adviser at both your community college and at the university you want to attend to ensure the courses you’re taking will count as you continue to pursue your education.